What Does Revelation 16:13 Mean?

 Revelation 16:14

-Explains the purpose of the unclean spirits: to gather the world’s rulers for the battle on the great day of God the Almighty.
+This verse explains the purpose of the frog-like spirits: to gather the world's rulers for the final battle at Armageddon.

 Connections Across Scripture